VA Disability Claims: Obesity as an Intermediate Cause for Secondary Conditions

 Real-World Example: Obesity as an Intermediate Cause — A VA Success Story

-In one documented case, a veteran successfully established secondary service connection by showing:
+In one documented case study, a veteran was granted secondary service connection for obstructive sleep apnea (OSA) where:

 👉 You can read the full case study here: Obesity as an Intermediate Cause — A VA Disability Claim Success Story